 Project Settings - Advanced Project Options

 If you are not familiar with projects, you may be wondering what projects can do for you...
 Projects allow you to organize your files by grouping files and directories from different locations - whether they are stored on your local system, across the network, or even stored on remote servers (FTP/SFTP).
-Click here for a general overview of projects.
+See more at our projects power tip.

 The intro to projects covers the basic fundamentals of projects such as adding and removing files to your project.
 The purpose of this power tip is to provide you with a better understanding of the more advanced features of the project settings dialog.

 Please note: In order to use the features of the project settings dialog, you will need to open (or create) a project.
 If you haven't yet done so, please open (or create) your project.

 To open the project settings dialog, go to the Project Settings menu item in the project menu.
 You can also use the hotkey ALT+SHIFT+S.

 Hint: The "Browse" button provides a preset list of some commonly-used C/C++ file filters.
 Click the "Edit List" option to add your own preset filter lists.

 After you enter the "filter" and click OK, you will only see the files matching the file extension filter.
 Please Note: Setting the filter will NOT affect the files/folders already added to your project.